Jump to:

 Environmental

 Similar to MS, there is geographic variation among subtypes of GBS.
-Although AIDP is the most common presentation in Europe and North America, AMAN is the most common subtype in China and Japan.
-AMAN and AIDP occur with equal incidence in India.22 Whereas the most common subtype of GBS is sensorimotor in Europe and North America, pure motor is most common in Bangladesh.21
+Although AIDP is the most common presentation in Europe and North America, AMAN is the most common subtype in Asia, South America and Central America.32 AMAN and AIDP occur with equal incidence in India.22 Whereas the most common subtype of GBS is sensorimotor in Europe and North America, pure motor is most common in Bangladesh.8

-Although GBS was linked with mass immunizations for swine flu in 1976, no such association with influenza has subsequently been found.2,24 Risk of contracting GBS because of seasonal influenza vaccination is 1 in 1,000,000 persons.
-Whether or not to vaccinate patients previously afflicted with GBS remains controversial; however, recent Centers for Disease Control and Prevention guidelines suggest minimal risk of recurrence to be weighed against the sizeable burden of illness for influenza.24,25 Two large studies of over 20 million adolescents vaccinated against meningococcus found no increased risk of GBS.26 In additional studies, there is an estimated less than one case of GBS per million people who have had the influenza, MMR, HPV, or meningococcal vaccines.27 Ongoing surveillance continues through the Vaccine Adverse Event Reporting System.24
+Although GBS was linked with mass immunizations for H1N1 influenza in 1976, no such association with influenza has subsequently been found.2,24 Risk of contracting GBS because of seasonal influenza vaccination is 1 to 2 in 1,000,000 persons.24 Whether or not to vaccinate patients previously afflicted with GBS remains controversial; however, recent Centers for Disease Control and Prevention guidelines suggest minimal risk of recurrence to be weighed against the sizeable burden of illness for influenza.24,25 Two large studies of over 20 million adolescents vaccinated against meningococcus found no increased risk of GBS.26 In additional studies, there is an estimated less than one case of GBS per million people who have had the influenza, MMR, HPV, or meningococcal vaccines.27 Ongoing surveillance continues through the Vaccine Adverse Event Reporting System.24

 Rehabilitation Management and Treatments